[3.8] Wallach's Hierophant Freezing Pulse Totems (Uber Elder Update)

 The Ruler of Highgate

-Your last goal in the passive tree should be to pick up Blood Siphon and Soul Siphon before moving on to crit-related nodes as you start getting into mapping.
+Your last goal in the passive tree should be to pick up Assassination, Trickery and Blood Siphon before moving on to crit-related nodes as you start getting into mapping.
 As you work your way towards the level 95 version of the tree, Shaman's Dominion should be your first pickup, then Annihilation and Arcane Potency.

 You'll also find the Merciless Labyrinth trial in Act 10.
 I'd recommend trying to complete this before you fight Kitava and finish the campaign; you will get 2 skill points from killing Kitava, but you will also be inflicted with another permanent 30% resistance penalty on top of the one you received in Act 5.
 It'll likely be easier to defeat Merciless Izaro without that resistance penalty than it will with 2 more skill points, as there are a fair amount of possible elemental damage sources when facing Izaro depending on which version of Labyrinth is active that day.